MASTER IN PUBLIC POLICY

 On successful completion of the program, graduates will have the ability to:

-1. Lead and manage in public governance;
+1. Lead and manage in the public interest;

 2. Participate in and contribute to the policy process;